godotengine/godot-docs/classes/class_vector2.rst

 Returns the 2D analog of the cross product for this vector and ``with``.

 This is the signed area of the parallelogram formed by the two vectors.
-If the second vector is clockwise from the first vector, then the cross product is the positive area.
-If counter-clockwise, the cross product is the negative area.
+If the second vector is counter-clockwise from the first vector, then the cross product is the positive area.
+If clockwise, the cross product is the negative area.
 If the two vectors are parallel this returns zero, making it useful for testing if two vectors are parallel.

 \ **Note:** Cross product is not defined in 2D mathematically.
 This method embeds the 2D vectors in the XY plane of 3D space and uses their cross product's Z component as the analog.